top of page

 We continued to follow the ridge until we reached a large rock cairn.
 It’s a great spot to rest and enjoy the views.

-Leaving the bench and interfluve behind, the route drops back to a major wash through a small drainage gully that's located close to the rock cairn.
+Leaving the bench and interfluve behind, the route drops into a wash through a small drainage gully that's located close to the rock cairn.

 Retracing the Work of Erosion - Returning to the Wash